0xSubhan/cpp_notes_complete/C++_Complete_Notes/Object Oriented Programming in C++/03_Fixed size arrays, std array and C style arrays.md

 ---
 # [Summary And Quiz](https://www.learncpp.com/cpp-tutorial/chapter-17-summary-and-quiz/)

-### Made Roscoe’s potion emporium Shop in c++, here view the code // See in Projects Folder!
+### Made Roscoe’s potion emporium Shop in c++, here view the code // See in Projects Folder.!

 ---